Geutzzu/FurnitureStoresExtraction/README.md

 ## 2.1.
 Task Overview

-This project was build as a solution to a technical challenge for an internship application.
+This project was built as a solution to a technical challenge for an internship application.
 Below is an overview of the task:
 ### Task:
 - Create a new model that is able to extract products from Furniture Stores.